Matteo da Bascio

-Matteo Serafini (Matteo da Bascio) (b. in 1495, at Molino di Bascio, Diocese of Montefeltro, in the Duchy of Urbino; d. at Venice in 1552) was the co-founder and first Superior-General of the Order of Friars Minor Capuchins, the principal branch of the Franciscans issued from the Reform of the Observance.
+Matteo da Bascio, born Matteo Serafini (1495–1552), was the co-founder and first Superior-General of the Order of Friars Minor Capuchin, the principal branch of the Franciscans issued from the Reform of the Observance.

 Background

-At the beginning of the sixteenth century the Franciscans were divided into the two distinct families of Conventuals and Observants.
+At the beginning of the sixteenth century, the Franciscans were divided into the two distinct families of Conventuals and Observants.
 The difference between the two families was their adhesion to the primitive ideal of Franciscan poverty and simplicity; the Conventuals accepted revenues by papal dispensation; the Observants refused fixed revenues and lived by casual alms.
-At least such was the principle; but in practice the Observants had come themselves to relax the principle under various legal devices.
+At least such was the principle; but in practice, the Observants had come themselves to relax the principle under various legal devices.
 Thus, though they would not accept money themselves, they allowed secular individuals to accept money for their use; they accepted chaplaincies to which were affixed regular stipends.
 To those who looked to the primitive custom of the order, such acceptances seemed inappropriate.
-Hence it was that the Observants, after breaking away from the Conventuals, themselves gave rise to various reforms which aimed at a more perfect return to the primitive type.
+Hence, it was that the Observants, after breaking away from the Conventuals, themselves gave rise to various reforms which aimed at a more perfect return to the primitive type.